RTEMS/rtems-docs/cpu_supplement/port.rst

 - call and return mechanism

-A compiler’s calling convention is of importance when interfacing to subroutines written in another language either assembly or high-level.
+A compiler's calling convention is of importance when interfacing to subroutines written in another language either assembly or high-level.
 Even when the high-level language and target processor are the same, different compilers may use